 - 1. Cursing and/or use of foul language. - 2.
-A rebellious spirit which is not responding to correction by the teacher. - 3.
-Repeatedly not having assignments finished for no apparent reason. - 4.
-When a student willfully inflicts bodily harm upon another student by fighting, kicking, hitting, or using threatening language. - 5.
+A rebellious spirit which is not responding to correction by the teacher.

+- 3. Repeatedly not having assignments finished for no apparent reason. - 4.
+When a student willfully inflicts bodily harm upon another student, teacher, or staff member, by fighting, kicking, hitting, or using threatening language. - 5.
 Cheating.